 Masking Death

-To ensure the artists’ safety, for TERASIA Online Week 2021, which was held from November 19th to 28th, we showed a virtual art project in which artists and the audience/participants were able to work together without revealing the artists’ identities.
+To ensure the safety of artists from Myanmar, for TERASIA Online Week 2021 held from November 19th to 28th, 2021, we showed a virtual art project in which artists and the audience/participants worked together without revealing their identities.
 A masked artist created and presented a video work using masks collected from participants around the world.

 Creation Period: October to November 2021